Maintenance Performance Plays a Vital Role In the Overall Productivity of Pharmaceutical Manufacturing

 There are many influences in the industry that demand higher quality, more efficient practices, greater industry collaboration, and superior manufacturing design.
-But as a pharmaceutical manufacturing facility advances, in order to stay competitive and cost-efficient, attention must be paid to the maintenance performance.
+But as a pharmaceutical manufacturing facility advances to stay competitive and cost-efficient, executive management and frontline leadership must pay close attention to the organization’s maintenance performance.

-While often overlooked, maintenance performance is crucial in many industries, but it is especially important for a pharmaceutical manufacturing plant.
-One of the most important things to avoid in a pharma plant is contamination, which can easily occur if old equipment isn’t maintained properly.
+While often overlooked or operating under a “run till it breaks” approach, maintenance performance is crucial in many industries, but it is critically important for pharmaceutical manufacturing.
+One of the most important things to avoid in a pharma plant is contamination, which can easily occur if old equipment isn’t maintained correctly.

-Good Manufacturing Practices (GMP) must be followed at all times in a pharmaceutical plant.
-If they are not, it can result in tragedy.
-An example of this would be the outbreak of fungal meningitis in the United States in 2012 when a compounding pharmacy distributed contaminated vials to medical facilities in 23 different states.
-This led to 48 deaths and 720 patients that required treatment for fungal infections.
+It’s imperative that plant and facility directors, and everyone involved in plant management and leadership, follow Good Manufacturing Practices (GMP) in their manufacturing facilities.
+If they don’t, it can result in tragedy.
+An example of this would be the fungal meningitis outbreak in the United States in 2012, when a compounding pharmacy distributed contaminated vials to medical facilities in 23 different states.
+This complete maintenance failure and catastrophe led to 48 deaths and 720 patients requiring fungal infection treatment.

-To avoid such tragedies, effective cleaning and maintenance tasks must be performed.
-Whenever there is new equipment, maintenance procedures must be updated, and both cleaning and maintenance protocols must be followed strictly.
+To avoid such tragedies, effective cleaning, sanitizing, and maintenance tasks must scheduled and performed diligently.
+Whenever there is new equipment, maintenance Standard Operating Procedures (SOPs) must be updated, and both cleaning and maintenance protocols must be followed strictly.

 In addition to causing tragic contamination, improper maintenance can lead to unexpected downtime, which can cost a pharmaceutical plant quite a bit.
 Downtime is a problem that affects many different companies across a number of industries.
 The average manufacturer faces 800 hours of downtime annually.
 In the automotive industry, for example, this can cost (on average) $22,000 per minute of downtime.
 In the manufacturing field in general, IndustryWeek reports that unplanned downtime costs businesses $50 billion annually.